lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 export default Dom
 ```

-We are going to pay attention to `log` and `consoleLog` methods, because the former is not being monitored.
-Both of them are used in our event handlers:
+We are going to pay attention to the highlighted `log` and `consoleLog` methods, because the former is not being monitored and both of them are used in our event handlers:

 - Regular Button: `log` - prints out the text on the screen.
 - Super Spy Button: `consoleLog` - prints out the text in the console **and then** on the screen.